-Local media tend to take neutral journalistic positions backed up by facts and figures.
+Contrary to the Western media landscape, local media tend to take neutral journalistic positions backed up by facts and figures.
 Therefore, the preparation of briefing materials in Japanese is critical.
 Figures such as revenue, sales targets, customer base and experiences, number of employees, and the year the company was founded will often be required, before you even pitch your announcement, especially when approaching economic news journalists covering businesses.

 Compile a fact sheet listing facts and figures as noted above, and put together a target media list.
 Then, it is time to start building relations with key journalists who can be influential supporters.
 Become or nurture a spokesperson, ideally with media training, and deliver your message through interviews, briefings, and press conferences, depending on the business schedule.
 And/or, you may want to leverage your product and roll out press releases, present publicity, movie/TV placement, and magazine/web tie-ups.